raghavtalwar/Red-Team-Operations/12 - Command and Control (TA0011)/Cobalt Strike C2.md

 3. The window should disappear and a new beacon should check in and register on the C2.
 ![[Pasted image 20240130233038.png]]
 ### Interacting with our beacon

+4. Double click on the Beacon in your Cobalt Strike client, a new Beacon tab will open up on the bottom half of the client.

+###### Default Config + Malleaable Profile
-When not using a Malleable Profile (a file that can change the way Cobalt Strike beacons behave, that has to be set on the server side.), Cobalt Strike falls back to default values.
+- When not using a Malleable Profile (a file that can change the way Cobalt Strike beacons behave, that has to be set on the server side.), Cobalt Strike falls back to default values.

-By default, Cobalt Strike beacons will sleep for 1 minute, for the sake of this lab, let's change that behavior and make our shorthaul interactive for a while.
+- By default, Cobalt Strike beacons will sleep for 1 minute, for the sake of this lab, let's change that behavior and make our shorthaul interactive for a while.

 ### Modules